 - Having lobby lights suddenly click off

-Gunshots and the sound of objects hitting the front of the main lobby are also regularly heard.
+- Gunshots and the sound of objects hitting the front of the main lobby.

 Another of the most haunted places in Gettysburg is Sachs Bridge.
 Sachs Bridge is a covered bridge that spans a small creek called Marsh Creek located about 100 yards off Millerstown Road.
 In June 1996, a storm hit the area, and the original bridge was destroyed.
 However, it has since been rebuilt using many of the original materials.
 The bridge has been closed to traffic since the '60s, and is a favorite location for those looking for evidence of hauntings.